Single Enforcement Body and Enforcement Powers

 In the original New Deal (the iteration before the Plan to Make Work Pay), Labour mentioned removing the caps on compensation that workers receive.
 The ERA 2025 and recent publications had been silent on this.
 Despite this the Government made a last minute change to the ERA 2025 which will remove the cap on compensation for unfair dismissal (see Unfair Dismissal for more information).

-In addition, the maximum protective award for failure to collectively consult will be doubled to 180 days (see sections on Fire and Rehire and Redundancy Collective Consultation).
+In addition, the maximum protective award for failure to collectively consult has been doubled to 180 days (see sections on Fire and Rehire and Redundancy Collective Consultation).

 Timing and developments